Moniack Mhor: 28th February – 27th March 2022

 Please apply by sending:

-- A CV that covers your literary achievements
+- A CV that covers your professional achievements;

-- A sample of your work (maximum of 6 poems, doubled spaced and single-sided; 2000 words of prose; or equivalent for other forms of writing).
+- A sample of your work (maximum of 6 poems, double-spaced and single-sided; 2000 words of prose; or equivalent for other forms of writing).

 The deadline for application is 31st October 2021.
 Applications should be sent by email to: firstname.lastname@example.org (subject line International Residency).
 If required, interviews will be held online in late November.